2025-2026 Meeting Programs

 MEMBER DEMOS

-We’re in for a treat.
-Accomplished Calico Cutters Quilters will demonstrate their skills in three 15-minute sessions in a round robin format.
-Our February demos are:
+• We’re in for a treat.
+Members will rotate through three demonstrations/presentation in a round robin format.

 Bring your notebook and/or a way to take pics either with cell phones or your camera.
 It will be a fun and informative time for all.
-Oh, there will be door prizes.
+AND, there will be door prizes.

 March 11, 2026